2005 Brazilian Grand Prix

 The 2005 Brazilian Grand Prix (officially the Formula 1 Grande Prêmio do Brasil 2005) was a Formula One motor race held on at the Autódromo José Carlos Pace in São Paulo, Brazil on 25 September 2005.
-The 71-lap race was the seventeenth round of the 2005 Formula One season.
-The race was won by McLaren driver Juan Pablo Montoya, who took the final race victory of his career, ahead of his teammate, Kimi Räikkönen, who finished second.
+It was the seventeenth race of the 2005 FIA Formula One World Championship.

+The 71-lap race was won by McLaren driver Juan Pablo Montoya, who took the seventh and final victory of his career, ahead of his teammate, Kimi Räikkönen, who finished second.
 Renault driver Fernando Alonso became the Drivers' Champion for the first time after he finished the race in third place.

-Only he and Räikkönen had entered the race within mathematical contention of winning the title, and Alonso's podium ensured that he did with two rounds remaining.
-Alonso also qualified in pole position for the race, but the fastest lap went to Räikkönen.
+As of 2024, this is the last Grand Prix to be won by a Colombian driver in Formula One.

 Friday drivers

 The bottom 6 teams in the 2004 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.
+Enrico Toccacelo, Minardi's third driver was not present in Brazil as he competed for the Italian team in the opening round of the A1 Grand Prix series at Brands Hatch.

 Report

+Background

+Fernando Alonso led the drivers' championship with 25 points ahead of Kimi Räikkönen and 56 points ahead of Michael Schumacher.
+With three races remaining, the drivers' championship was decided between Alonso and Räikkönen.
+A third place would be enough for Alonso to win his first world championship title, while Räikkönen would no longer have a mathematical chance even if he won and came third.
+In the constructors' championship, Renault led McLaren-Mercedes by six points and Ferrari by 62 points.

+Williams' Nick Heidfeld, having injured his shoulder in a cycling accident in Switzerland, was replaced again by Antônio Pizzonia.
+The German had also missed the two previous Grands Prix due to the consequences of an accident in a test session in Monza.

 Qualifying

-As Takuma Sato was subject to a ten-place grid penalty given for the accident in the Belgian Grand Prix where he crashed into Michael Schumacher, Sato did not attempt a qualifying lap.
-Jarno Trulli also had a ten-place penalty, in his case the result of an engine change before qualifying.
-The Italian started from 18th on the grid.
+Alonso took his eighth career pole with a time of 1:11.998 minutes ahead of Montoya and Fisichella.
+Button completed the second line.
+Räikkönen reached 5th place.